grafana/grafana/docs/sources/alerting/fundamentals/evaluate-grafana-alerts.md

 ### Metrics from the alerting engine

 The alerting engine publishes some internal metrics about itself.
-You can read more about how Grafana publishes [internal metrics][set-up-grafana-monitoring].
+You can read more about how Grafana publishes [internal metrics](ref:set-up-grafana-monitoring).

 | Metric Name                                       | Type      | Description                                                                              |
 | ------------------------------------------------- | --------- | ---------------------------------------------------------------------------------------- |